montehurd/mediawiki-quickstart/README.md

 SKIP_SKIN=1 ./fresh_install
 ```

-## Bypass all confirmations for removing and re-installing Mediawiki files and containers, but use with caution as this proceeds with these destructive actions without confirmation
+## Bypass all confirmations for removing and re-installing Mediawiki files and containers

+Use with caution as this proceeds with these destructive actions without confirmation

 ```bash
 FORCE=1 ./fresh_install
 ```

-## Control the depth of git clones for MediaWiki and its components by setting the CLONE_DEPTH environment variable.
+## Control the depth of git clones for MediaWiki and its components

+The CLONE_DEPTH environment variable controls this

 If left off, a clone depth of 2 is performed by default, which is fast (and keeps Gerrit "git review" happy, which can complain if a repo's depth is 1)

 ```bash
 CLONE_DEPTH=100 ./fresh_install  # Clone with depth of 100 commits